Perception Test - Color Vision

 How color vision works

-Color perception emerges from the ratios of cone responses, not their absolute activation levels — which is why colors look roughly constant under different lighting conditions (color constancy).
+Color perception emerges from the ratios of cone responses, not their absolute activation levels - Which is why colors look roughly constant under different lighting conditions (color constancy).
 Deficiencies in one or more cone types alter how the brain encodes these ratios, making certain color pairs indistinguishable.
-This also explains why color blindness tests work by encoding numbers in hue contrast rather than lightness contrast — a person with normal trichromatic vision easily reads the number, while someone with a specific deficiency cannot distinguish the figure from its background.
+This also explains why color blindness tests work by encoding numbers in hue contrast rather than lightness contrast - A person with normal trichromatic vision easily reads the number, while someone with a specific deficiency cannot distinguish the figure from its background.

 Types of color blindness